 Demand side response seems to be popping up everywhere these days.
 Whether it’s documentaries predicting a future where smart cars feed energy back to the grid or seminars at MMU aiming to persuade community groups and local authorities to install solar panels and wind farms, with a view to feeding/selling the energy back to help support the national grid during times of high demand.
 The technology is everywhere.
 There is an argument that SMEs want to participate but are being ignored by aggregators.

 It might be that I am tuned into these things because of Synectic’s involvement in the industry.
 But, in my view, this is the future.
-Just take a look at the marketing from the new energy suppliers who Martyn Lewis is encouraging us to switch to.
+Just take a look at the marketing from the new energy suppliers who The Comparison sites are encouraging us to switch to.

 Look in more detail and it’s clear that few of these new energy providers actually make or supply energy.
 Most of them just bill you.
 So it’s all about being more efficient and offering additional “benefits” to their customers.